Inald/Frogger-Refactoring-2019/README.md

 ## Getting Started

-These instructions will ensure that the program can get up and running on your local machine for development and tests.
+These instructions ensure that the program load and run on your local machine for development and tests.

-#### Running the game
+#### Running Frogger
 ~~~~
 NOTE: not tested in command line as maven is integrated into IntelliJ